mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/22/Day-62/">March 22, 2017</a></small></div>
-<p><strong>The White House is preparing to dismantle Obama’s climate change policy</strong>.
+<p><strong>The White House is preparing to dismantle Obama’s <a href="/trump-epa/">climate change</a> policy</strong>.
 Trump will order Scott Pruitt, EPA chief, to withdraw and rewrite a set of Obama-era regulations known as the Clean Power Plan, which was devised to shut down hundreds of heavily polluting coal-fired power plants and freeze construction of new coal plants, while replacing them with vast wind and solar farms. (<a href="https://www.nytimes.com/2017/03/21/climate/trump-climate-change.html" target="_blank">New York Times</a>)</p>